TurtleP/TurtleP.github.io-old2/LovePotion/wiki/faq.md

-?> Here is a list of the most Frequently Asked Questions about Löve Potion.
+?> Here is a list of the most Frequently Asked Questions about LÖVE Potion.

 ### Can I run my LÖVE game on this?

 Running your game without any changes is very unlikely.
-It's recommended to currently use Löve Potion to make games from the ground up.
+It's recommended to currently use LÖVE Potion to make games from the ground up.

 ### Can I help?

 Yes, see [Building](building) for more details.

-### Löve Potion is missing feature 'x' from LÖVE, and I need it!
+### LÖVE Potion is missing feature 'x' from LÖVE, and I need it!

 Well that's great to hear!
 Please open an issue so that I can keep track of your request.
 I'll gladly implement what you've asked for, as long as it's feasible.